Author: Samuel A. Rebelsky

 Contact: Individual researchers.

 These are competitive internships available to Grinnell students to undertake interesting and socially responsible applications of computing and technology.
 The internship must be at a nonprofit or governmental institution.
 Certainly, not all of these internships are in computing related fields, but many are.
 In the past, some these fellowships have been used to support students working for Freenets, students developing computer applications for other disciplines at other Universities, and students doing computer work for nonprofits.
-Two are typically awarded.
+Two are typically awarded each year.

-and the CDO.
+http://www.grinnell.edu/about/offices-services/cls/internships/funding and talk to the

 In many years, Google sponsors opportunities for students to volunteer on open source projects (and receive compensation for volunteering).
 It's not yet clear if GSoC will be offered in Summer 2013.